-days, which made for slow progress along the narrow, rutted road that led through the jungle
+days, which made for slow progress along the narrow, rutted road that led

-on a bad international phone connection two days before.
+and strange, on a bad international phone connection two days before.
 His

 daughter, Althea had gone missing while on a college sponsored archeological

 on paranormal studies.
 The state department had found him and told him